The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 A thorough knowledge of German is a goal for both major concentrations.
 The objective of our language instruction is to teach students communicative skills that enable them to function effectively in authentic conditions of language use and to speak and write in idiomatic German.
 A major component of all German courses is the examination of issues that underline the cosmopolitanism as well as the specificity and complexity of contemporary German culture.
 German majors can and are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
 Courses relating to any aspect of German culture, history, and politics given in other departments can count toward requirements for the major or minor.

-Any student who has completed a senior thesis and whose grade point average in the major at the end of the senior year is 3.8 or higher qualifies for departmental honors.
+Any student whose grade point average in the major at the end of the senior year is 3.8 or higher qualifies for departmental honors.
 Students who have completed a thesis and whose major grade point average at the end of the senior year is 3.6 or higher, but not 3.8, are eligible to be discussed as candidates for departmental honors.
 A student in this range of eligibility must be sponsored by at least one faculty member with whom she has done coursework, and at least one other faculty member must read some of the student's advanced work and agree on the excellence of the work in order for departmental honors to be awarded.
 If there is a sharp difference of opinion, additional readers will serve as needed.